catch-point/mtrader/README.md

-# ptrading
+# mtrader
 Technical Market Data Analysis Tool data uses Yahoo! financial data and other sources to retreive and manipulate data locally for personal use.

 ## Instalation

-> npm install ptrading/ptrading -g
+> npm install jamesrdf/mtrader -g

 ## Usage

-ptrading can be used as a node.js library, as a command line utility or as an interactive shell.
+mtrader can be used as a node.js library, as a command line utility or as an interactive shell.
 All shell commands include a coresponding help command that explains the available arguments and features with some usage documentation.

 ```
-const ptrading = require('ptrading');
+const mtrader = require('mtrader');

 // lookup exchange for a symbol and search for similar symbols
-ptrading.lookup({symbol: 'AABA'}).then(suggestions => {
+mtrader.lookup({symbol: 'AABA'}).then(suggestions => {
   suggestions.forEach(suggestion => {
     console.log(suggestion.symbol, suggestion.exchange, suggestion.name); // AABA NASDAQ Altaba Inc
   });
 });

 // fundamental
-ptrading.fundamental({
+mtrader.fundamental({
   symbol: 'AABA',
   exchange: 'NASDAQ'
 }).then(security => {